VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceOver/VoiceOver.md

 }

 ### VoiceOver enables alternative control
-Visual impairments do not only disable the ability to perceive information but affect the control of things that are distinguishable visually solely.
-It results in being unable for a person who struggles to see to operate the touch screens.
-People with visual impairment don't see buttons, people with cognitive impairments that affect the visual perception don't recognise buttons.
-So there must be a way to access the controls without visual navigation.
+Visual impairments do not only disable the ability to perceive information but affect the control of things that are distinguishable solely *visually*.
+For a person who struggles to see it results in being unable to operate touch screens.
+People with visual impairment don't see controls, people with cognitive impairments that affect the visual perception don't recognise them.
+So there must be a way to access the interface without visual navigation.

 @Image(source: service-dog, alt: "") {
     Longboard surfer Scott Leason and his seeing dog wait for the ride